baoduy/hbd.astro-paper/src/content/blog/dotnet-04-aspire-local-env-tests.md

 - **Retrieving a product** returns the expected product details.
 - **Updating a product** successfully applies the changes and returns the appropriate status.
 - **Deleting a product** removes it from the database and returns the correct status code.

+> **Note:** Postgres connection issues may arise when running multiple sets of test cases in parallel.
+In such cases, instead of using `IClassFixture<>`, consider using [`IAssemblyFixture`](https://github.com/JDCain/Xunit.Extensions.AssemblyFixture).
+This approach ensures that only a single instance of `DistributedApplication` is created for the entire test suite.

  ### Testing Results